notepad-plus-plus/npp-usermanual/content/preferences/index.md

 * **Document Switcher**
     * `☐ Enable`: hitting Ctrl+TAB will allow you to easily switch through all the open documents
-    * `☐ Enable MRU behavior`: it will default to selecting the most-recently-used file in the Ctrl+TAB list
+    * `☐ Enable MRU behavior`: it will default to selecting the most-recently-used file (or "MRU", for short) in the Ctrl+TAB list
 * **Document Peeker**
     * `☐ Peek on tab`: if you hover over an inactive tab, it will give you a tiny "peek" at the document (a ultra-tiny font preview, similar to the document map), in a small popup near the tab bar
     * `☐ Peek on document map`: if you hover over an inactive tab, it will change the Document Map (**View > Document Map**) pane to show the preview of that tab, rather than of the active document